Jaeensson/nix-flux-local/README.md

 ### NixOS system configuration

-Add the flake as an input and include the package in `environment.systemPackages`:
+Add the flake as an input, inject the package into `pkgs` via an overlay, then reference it as `pkgs.flux-local` anywhere in your modules:

 ```nix
 # flake.nix